Malankore/Yolol/README.md

 # Yolol-Collection
-This is my ever growing list of Yolol Scripts.
+This is an ever growing list of Yolol Scripts.
-**Unless otherwise listed, these are not my own creations.**
-All credits are included in the scripts if room is available.
-Otherwise they will be listed in the listings below.
+**All scripts submitted will have thier authors posted below.**
 Inside each folder should be a Readme.md with setup instructions.

 | Script Name                    |  Script Description                       |      Creator     |